-High-level computer AIs are capable of input speeds that are beyond what is possible for a human player.
+High-level computer AIs are capable of input speeds that are beyond what is possible for a human player, even with a TURBO CONTROLLER.
 An example of this is in Mario Party 2 when a Hard-level AI has to fight off a coin-stealing Boo.

 Conservation of Ninjutsu: If there's only one computer player, even on Easy, it will suddenly become much more competent at mini-games.